Choosing the right MIDI controller

 Many modern keyboard controllers come with knobs, faders, and buttons.
-But here’s some key questions to keep in mind: Are they laid out in a way that is going to be comfortable for you?
+The question is, are they laid out in a way that’s comfortable for you?
 Are you going to be able to map them to the software that you’re using?

 Keyboard Action Type

 This element is often overlooked, but it’s a crucial detail when you’re first starting out.
 The action can either be synth, semi-weighted, or a weighted hammer action.
 The width of the keys is also something to consider.

 Weighted keys can feel a lot better to some (especially people with classical training), but finding a keyboard really boils down to personal preference.
 Before choosing one, play around with the feel of the different types of keyboards so you won’t be unpleasantly surprised when you are toiling over it in the middle of the night.
 Making beautiful music should be fun.

 Aftertouch sends MIDI messages when you hold and press harder on keys in order to generate more expressive sounds or sustain.
 It’s usually found on the pricier and more advanced keyboard controllers.

 The two types of aftertouch include monophonic (channel aftertouch) and polyphonic.
 Polyphonic is the rarer of the two and keyboards like the ROLI Seaboard take it to another level of creative expression.

 Even seasoned vets need time to dive deep into these contemporary approaches and formats, so don’t be frustrated if the learning curve is longer than expected.
 Once you get a taste of it, however, it can be hard to go back to controllers that don’t have it.